Mikhail Popov (general): Deployments and command positions

 He continued his intelligence career in the armed forces, serving as a commander of a reconnaissance battalion before commanding an infantry battalion in Iraq in 2004.
-From 2005-2006, he studied at the United States Army War College in Carlisle, Pennsylvania.
+From 2005 to 2006, he studied at the United States Army War College in Carlisle, Pennsylvania.
 Popov would later become the head of a Bulgarian contingent in Tampa, Florida in 2011.
 Popov had been the leader of many brigades including the 68th Special Forces brigade before being appointed as deputy commander of the Land Forces in 2015.
 He would serve in this position until becoming the commander of the Bulgarian Land Forces in April 2017 by order of President Rumen Radev.
 He was dismissed on 10 December 2022.

 Awards

 He was awarded the Polish Army Bronze Medal by Polish Minister of Defense Jerzy Szmajdziński in 2004, as well as a personal weapon by the Bulgarian Minister of Defense Nikolay Svinarov.